warwickofthegh/awesome-mtb-australia/readme.md

 - Width: Run larger front to rear is a great option, allowing rear to slip before front.
 2.4-2.6 front and 2.2 to 2.4 rear
 - Compound: Can be single or multiple(hard/medium/soft) make up for both walls and tread

+- Brands
+-- Maxxis
+-- WTB
+-- Continental
+-- Schwalbe
+-- Specializsed
+-- Michelin
+- Construction
+-- Wide Trail (WT): Optimised for rim width of 30mm-35mm -- Foldable: Foldable beads also keep the tire secured to the rim but are lighter weight and easily transported.
+The bead is made of spun aramid or Kevlar® fibers.
+-- Bead: TR means it has a sealant compatible bead which will sit in the rim lip for a airtight seal, internal ring of steel or kevlar in foldable
+- Casing:
+-- Tips: Choose a casing to suit riding, squirm and pop reduced as casing gets thicker and heavier.
+EXO+ front DD rear is a great average rider combo
+-- TPI: The number of threads that cross through one square inch of a single ply of the tire’s casing.
+Lower TPI gives better puncture, cut and abrasion resistance but is heavier.
+Higher TPI conforms better to the terrain, offering a smoother, more comfortable ride while reducing the weight of the tire.
+-- EXO: An extremely cut-resistant and abrasion-resistant material added to the sidewalls of select mountain tires.
+-- EXO+: combines two of our best puncture protection materials: SilkShield and EXO.
+-- Double Down (DD):  Two 120 TPI casing layers reinforced with a butyl insert -- Down Hill (DH): two layers of 60 TPI casing material used from bead-to-bead, providing additional protection and sidewall stiffness
+- Rubber Compound
+-- 3C MAXXGRIP: uses the softest rubber compounds to offer the ultimate in grip and slow rebound properties -- 3C MAXXTERRA: intermediate compound configuration, softer and offers more traction than 3C MaxxSpeed, yet provides better treadwear and less rolling resistance than MaxxGrip

 ### Rims

 - Material: Commonly alloy/alluminium or Carbon at the top end, carbon being lighter though more expensive